cenviity/jj/docs/tutorial.md

 in the working copy and then run `jj squash`.
 That command squashes the changes from a given commit into its parent commit.
 Like most commands, it acts on the working-copy commit by default.
-When run on the working-copy commit, it behaves very similar to `git commit --amend`.
+When run on the working-copy commit, it behaves very similarly to `git commit --amend`.

 Alternatively, we can use `jj edit <commit>` to resume editing a commit in the working copy.
 Any further changes in the working copy will then amend the